 Our meals are planned, prepared and packaged in a commercial kitchen, led by a professional chef.
 Meals are healthy and meet all nutritional guidelines.
 Meals come in a paperboard container that can be warmed in the microwave or heated on a cookie sheet in a 350-degree oven.
 As a professional kitchen, food is prepared under strict food safety guidelines to minimize the risk of contamination.
 Each meal includes a main course, hot sides and a snack bag.
-The entrée and hot sides contain less than 1,600 mg of sodium and less than 60mg of carbohydrates, unless otherwise noted.
+The entrée and hot sides contain less than 1,200 mg of sodium and less than 60mg of carbohydrates, unless otherwise noted.
 The snack bags are not included in those amounts and we do not count the carbohydrates or sodium for those items.
 We can also support a variety of special-diet needs.
 Menus are published monthly.
 Look for them here or at the Parkview Cafe.

 Why do you ask for an emergency contact?

 When applying for meals you will be asked to provide the office with two emergency contacts and if you have someone who has your key.
 This information is used if we come to deliver and you do not answer the door or you have not arranged for alternate meal delivery.

 What is a wellness check?